Sonicbasedrop/run-actually/README.md

 Acceptance Criteria:
 * Events must be displayed to all users regardless of being logged in.
-* Users should be able to search for events by Date, Location or Event Type.
+* Users should be able to search for events by Date, Location or Event Category.

 Implementation: